gbouras13/giantpandrna/README.md

 ONT Long-read cDNA quanitification pipeline using Bambu

 Assumes DCS109 (default) or PCS109 kits used to generate libraries.
+Will add direct RNA when I get some data :)

 ```
 git clone "https://github.com/gbouras13/giantpandrna.git"